 This page will contain latest snippets of news in the Ian Hunter/Mott The Hoople camp.
 All of this news is second-hand, and has mostly already appeared on the mailing list; I present it here for completeness.

-A new Ian Hunter live album is due for release on 1st September.
+A new Ian Hunter live album has been released.
 Called Live In The UK 2010, it was recorded when Ian toured the UK with the Rant Band and a string quartet.
-It will be available through the usual outlets, and also from Ian's site (where you can pre-order it).
-Ian is releasing these recordings himself (ie not via a "regular" label).

 Ian's 1997 album Artful Dodger was reissued in early July, having been unavailable for many years.
 It includes the non-album B-side F*ck It Up as a bonus track.